What is a 1031 Exchange?

 Within 180 days after closing on your relinquished property, you must close on your replacement property.

-Finding, vetting, and acquiring suitable exchange replacement property that best aligns with your financial and lifestyle goals can also be challenging and time-consuming.
+Finding, vetting, and acquiring suitable exchange replacement property that best aligns with your financial and lifestyle goals is typically the most challenging and time-consuming aspect of the 1031 exchange process.
 Review these eight key steps in the 1031 Exchange process before moving forward with selling your investment property:

 - Determine if a 1031 Exchange is Right for You.